robertdfrench/portunusd/CONTRIBUTING.md

 ## Contributing
-*I am flattered and humbled that you would even consider!*
+*I am humbled that you would even consider!
+All I ask is that you:*

 ### Add Your Copyright Notice
 Your PR should include an appropriate copyright notice on any file that you